 Planning a trip to California?
 Yosemite National Park should be on your itinerary.
+It definitely was a part of our 2-weeks USA West Coast Itinerary.
 Stunning valleys resplendent with waterfalls, granite cliffs, and coniferous trees everywhere you look.
 It makes for a great getaway with kids.
-But also requires a bit of planning due to its sheer size and popularity in summers.
+But due to the popularity of Yosemite national park for families and its sheer size, it requires a bit of planning.

 We were a large group comprising 4 families – 8 adults and 6 kids of varying ages – and we decided to spend 4 days at the Yosemite National Park.
 We drove down after 4 days in San Francisco to the park.
 The first thing that one needs to adjust at Yosemite park is the sheer size.
 1200 sq miles, wow, that’s a large area of land.
 Here, based on my personal account, I detail the top experiences at Yosemite Park for families.